 The unique conditions in the Dry Valleys are caused, in part, by katabatic winds; super-powerful winds that occur when cold, dense air is pulled downhill by the force of gravity.
-The winds can reach speeds of 200 mph per hour (320 km), heating as it blows, and evaporating all water, ice and snow.
+The winds can reach speeds of 200 mph per hour (320 km), heating as it is pushed down.
+Evaporating all water, ice and snow.
 Here’s a diagram, in case I didn’t explain it very well…

 Scientists have said Antarctica’s Dry Valleys seems similar to the environment found on Mars.
 Imagine that, space penguins anyone?!

 4. Blue whales eat krill… a lot of krill